mutable/demo-stack-node-hapi/README.md

 Run the services through the Mutable app or via Terminal.

-In the browser naviaget to the port that listens to service-www. `localhost:${port}`
+In the browser navigate to the port that is assigned to service-www. ex:`http://localhost:1234`

 ## Frontend
 `service-www` is the frontend service with an api directly connected to `service-sendmail` and `service-subscribe`